-- Select the user you wish to add to your user segment.
+- Click (+) Add user and select the user you want to add to your user segment.

 - Your user is now associated with your new user segment.

 How to create rule-based company segments using Dynamic Customer Segmentation

-You can use Productboard's Dynamic Customer Segmentation to create rule-based segments which update automatically using criteria that you define.
+You can use Productboard's Dynamic Customer Segmentation to create rule-based segments that update automatically using criteria that you define.